Does BetterHelp Take Insurance? Essential Guide [2026]

 Maximizing Your Insurance Coverage

-Once enrolled, verify with your insurance if BetterHelp online therapy is reimbursable by your plan.
+If BetterHelp doesn’t directly accept your insurance plan, once enrolled, verify with your insurance if BetterHelp online therapy is reimbursable by your plan.

 Submit claims to get reimbursed for therapy costs based on your plan’s mental health benefits.